multisig-labs/docs.gogopool.com/about-gogopool/gogopool-primer.md

 1. Subnets are Avalanche’s main scaling mechanism, but aren’t realistic right now because of the cost and limitations of staking
 2. Liquid staking is just a small part of the problem, and everyone is focused on that (leaving builders out to dry)
-3. GoGoPool solves the entire problem with a decentralized staking protocol combining liquid staking, decentralized hardware, and subnet compatibility.
+3. GoGoPool solves the entire problem with a permissionless staking protocol combining liquid staking, decentralized hardware, and subnet compatibility.
 These three elements work together to trivialize the cost of staking + validating -- powering the growth of subnets, and the future of Avalanche

 ## **The Subnet Vision**